01 of 09

 You will need to put something into the sock to make it easier to stitch.
 Darning eggs and mushrooms are popular choices, but not everyone has one.
 Some people say to use a light bulb, but this can be hazardous.

-For this tutorial, I've decided to use the ol' Louisville Slugger.
+For this tutorial, we'll be using a baseball bat.
 It has a rounded top and can be positioned between your knees to encourage good posture while you're darning on the couch.
 You could also use maracas or large plastic Easter egg.

 Slip your sock over your darning object and let's get stitching.